247sathish/AndroidPreparation/README.md

 ### What is Context?
 How is it used?

 In Android, the Context class is a global information object that provides access to system services and application-level resources.
 It is the most important class in the Android application framework.

-**The Context class allows you to:**
+#### The Context class allows you to:

-	_•	Access resources and themes
+* Access resources and themes
-	•	Create new views
+* Create new views
-	•	Access databases
+* Access databases
-	•	Access system services
+* Access system services
-	•	Send and receive broadcasts_
+* Send and receive broadcasts

-**The Context class is often used to:**
+#### The Context class is often used to:

-	_•	Retrieve resources, such as strings and layout files
+* Retrieve resources, such as strings and layout files
-	•	Create and access databases
+* Create and access databases
-	•	Start and stop services
+* Start and stop services
-	•	Send and receive broadcasts_
+* Send and receive broadcasts

 The Context class is also used to access system services, such as the window manager, activity manager, and power manager.
 It is also used to access application-level resources, such as the package manager and the telephony manager.

-**There are two types of Context in Android:**
+#### There are two types of Context in Android:

-	•	`Application context:` The application context is associated with the lifecycle of an app.
+* **Application context:** The application context is associated with the lifecycle of an app.
 It is the context of the current state of the app.
-	•	`Activity context:` The activity context is associated with the lifecycle of an activity.
+* **Activity context:** The activity context is associated with the lifecycle of an activity.
 It is the context of the current state of the activity.

-**There are several ways to get the Context object in Android:**
+#### There are several ways to get the Context object in Android:

-	•	Use `"this" `in an Activity or Service.
+* Use **"this"** in an Activity or Service.
 The Activity and Service classes both extend Context, so you can use "this" to get the Context object.
-	•	Use `"getApplicationContext()"` in any class.
+* Use **"getApplicationContext()"** in any class.
 The Application object extends Context, so you can use "getApplicationContext()" to get the Context object for the entire app.
-	•	Use `"getContext()"` in a View.
+* Use **"getContext()"** in a View.
 Some classes, such as View and Service, have a method to retrieve the Context object.
 For example, you can use "getContext()" to get the Context object for a View.
-	•	Use the `"ContextWrapper"` class.
+* Use the **"ContextWrapper"** class.
 If you need a Context object in a class that does not have access to one, you can use the ContextWrapper class to wrap an existing Context object.

 ### What is AndroidManifest.xml?